kanwren/nixfiles/README.md

 The bulk of the configuration is for my main laptop `hecate`:

+- [`host.nix`](hosts/hecate/host.nix): Assembles the system flake
+  - Applies hardware-specific [nixos-hardware](https://github.com/NixOS/nixos-hardware/) modules and [`hardware-configuration.nix`](hosts/hecate/hardware-configuration.nix)
+  - Adds external modules and overlays from the flake inputs
+  - Enables/pins flakes
-- [`configuration.nix`](hosts/hecate/configuration.nix): Configuration root; imports all other configuration.
+- [`configuration.nix`](hosts/hecate/configuration.nix): Configuration root; imports all other configuration
 - [`boot/`](hosts/hecate/boot/): Bootloader and emulation settings
 - [`hardware/`](hosts/hecate/hardware/): General hardware-related configurations
-  - Note that the bulk of the hardware configurations specific to `hecate` are in `flake.nix`, including [nixos-hardware](https://github.com/NixOS/nixos-hardware/) modules and[ `hardware-configuration.nix`](hosts/hecate/hardware-configuration.nix).
 - [`home/`](hosts/hecate/home/): Configurations for [home-manager](https://github.com/nix-community/home-manager/)
   - [`default.nix`](hosts/hecate/home/default.nix) is the configuration root
   - Any other files are for `hecate`-specific config on top of the top-level configs